 - Create an action plan for a business launch: Gantt chart templates let you turn the narrative format of an actual business plan into a visual action plan, with start and end dates, milestones, and dependencies that help you know what you need to do first to start working on your business dream.

-- Create a work breakdown structure for a specific department’s efforts: Established businesses can use project management tools, such as Gantt charts, to manage time-dependent efforts for specific departments.
-For example, your human resource department may need to scale up hiring efforts each holiday season.
-A Gantt chart can help the team design and work through a process seamlessly to do that.
+- Create a work breakdown structure for a specific department: Established businesses can use project management tools like Gantt charts to manage time-dependent efforts for specific departments.
+For example, your marketing department may need to scale up their efforts during the holiday season.

 You can use a project Gantt chart for a variety of business plan and management purposes, but should you?
 Digging into the benefits of Gantt charts for business planning can help you make a good choice for your situation.